kkruel8100/Crime-Analysis/README.md

   - When using the full date range, prophet predicted violent crime to increase in the future.
 Prophet interpreted the most recent data points as outliers.
   - When filtering the date range for the last 30 periods (years), prophet predicted violent crime to decrease in the future.

+- Simple model analysis

+  - Simple model had similar curvature for both non-violent and violent crime to decrease in the future but there were differences in forecasting results.

 - Conclusion, limiting the data set to a more limited time span can have significantly different results.
 In addition, prophet has limited application on a dataset that is influenced by other factors.
 It is best for seasonal patterns.
+The simple model was closer in forecasting but showed significant differences in test and forecast data.
+To get meaningful results, more data is needed over a shorter time period.

 _Note: COVID-19 lockdowns began approximately March 2020._